 We have proven an asymptotically tight bound on the refutation clause space in resolution of pebbling contradictions over pyramid graphs, improving on previously known separations of length and clause space in resolution.
 Also, in contrast to previous polynomial lower bounds on clause space, our result does not not follow from lower bounds on width for the same formulas.
 Instead, a corollary of our result is an exponential improvement of the separation of width and space in [47].
-In retrospect, the current paper can be seen as an important step in settling the question of the relationship between length and space discussed in, for instance, [14, 34, 60, 63], and recently resolved in [17].
+In retrospect, the current paper can be seen as a crucial step in settling the question of the relationship between length and space discussed in, e. g., [12, 32, 59, 60], and subsequently resolved in [15].

-More technically speaking, we have established that for all graphs G in the class of "layered spreading DAGs" (including complete binary trees and pyramid graphs) the height h of G, which coincides with the black-white pebbling price, is an asymptotical lower bound for the refutation clause space $Sp(Peb_G^d \vdash 0)$ of pebbling contradictions $Peb_G^d$ provided that $d \ge 2$ .
-Plugging in pyramid graphs we get an $\Omega(\sqrt{n})$ bound on space, which is the best one can get for any spreading graph.
+More technically speaking, we have established that for all graphs G in the class of "layered spreading DAGs" (including complete binary trees and pyramid graphs) the height h of G, which coincides with the black-white pebbling price, is an asymptotic lower bound for the refutation clause space $Sp(Peb_G^d \vdash \bot)$ of pebbling contradictions Peb_G^d provided that $d \ge 2$.
+Plugging in pyramid graphs we get a $\Theta(\sqrt{n})$ bound on space, which is the best one can get for any spreading graph.

 An obvious question is whether this lower bound on clause space in terms of black-white pebbling price is true for arbitrary DAGs.
-In particular, does it hold for the family of DAGs $\{G_n\}{n=1}^{\infty}$ in [37] of size O(n) that have maximal black-white pebbling price $BW-Peb(G_n) = \Omega(n/\log n)$ in terms of size?
+In particular, does it hold for the family of DAGs $\{G_n\}{n=1}^{\infty}$ in [35] of size O(n) that have maximal black-white pebbling price BW- $Peb(G_n) = \Theta(n/\log n)$ in terms of size?
 We conjecture that this is indeed the case.

-Conjecture 1.
-Let G be any DAG with constant fan-in and a single sink, and let $Peb_G^d$ denote the pebbling contradiction of degree d > 1 defined over G. Then the clause space of refuting $Peb_G^d$ in resolution is $Sp(Peb_G^d \vdash 0) \ge BW-Peb(G)$ .
+Conjecture 9.1.
+Let G be any DAG with constant fan-in and a single sink, and let Peb_G^d denote the pebbling contradiction of degree d > 1 defined over G. Then the clause space of refuting Peb_G^d in resolution is $\operatorname{Sp}(\operatorname{Peb}G^d \vdash \bot) \geq \operatorname{BW-Peb}(G)$.

-If this conjecture can be shown to be true, then this would also reprove the asymptotically optimal length-space separation in [17] with slightly better constant factors.
+If this conjecture can be shown to be true, then this would also reprove the asymptotically optimal length-space separation in [15] with better constant factors.

-A natural approach towards proving Conjecture 1 would be to extend the lower bounds on pebbling price in the blob-pebble game used in this paper.
-It should be pointed out that as defined here, the blob-pebble game cannot be played directly on the graphs in [37] because these graphs do not have quite the structural properties needed.
-However, this technical problem can be taken care of rather easily by constructing a slightly different game similar to the one in [17] but with cost function as in the present blob-pebble game.
-The main challenge would be to lift the lower bound argument in [37] from standard black-white pebbling to blob-pebbling.
-It seems plausible that the same lower bound should hold, but we have not been able to prove this.
+A natural approach towards proving Conjecture 9.1 would be to extend the lower bounds on pebbling price in the blob-pebble game used in this paper to the graphs in [35].
+It seems challenging to lift the lower bound argument in [35] from standard black-white pebbling to blob-pebbling, however.
+While it appears plausible that the same lower bound should hold, we have not been able to prove this.

-If this line of attack could be made to work, it could also be a promising approach towards establishing the PSPACE-completeness of space requirements for k-CNF formulas in resolution, perhaps building on the constructions in [36, 39].
+If this line of attack could be made to work, it could also be a promising approach towards establishing the PSPACE-completeness of space requirements for k-CNF formulas in resolution, perhaps building on the constructions in [34, 38] (as noted before, this problem is easily seen to be in PSPACE).

-Open Problem 2.
+Open Problem 9.2.
 Given a k-CNF formula F and a space bound s, is it PSPACE-complete to determine whether F can be refuted in resolution in clause space s?
-And is it PSPACE-complete to determine whether F can be refuted in variable space s?
+And is it PSPACE-complete to decide whether F can be refuted in total space s?